 PPC allows you to target folks who are asking highly specific questions via search engines, or typing in very specific keywords related to your brand.
 You won’t need a massive budget to know if your PPC efforts are paying off.
 Develop your key differentiator, compelling copy, a specific offer and start testing.

-It will take time to return to normal in the Oil & Gas services sector.
+It will take time to return to normal in the Oil and Gas services sector.
 In the meantime, we must find ways to innovate, share knowledge and set ourselves up for an even greater field service future.